-Taking a test, especially a big test like the SATs or ACTs, can create some anxiety.
+Taking a test, especially a big test like the SAT or ACT or even final exams, can create some anxiety.
 While a few test day jitters are normal and typically unavoidable, an excessive amount of testing anxiety can actually hurt your score.
 Today, we’re giving you some easy ways to conquer testing anxiety and stay calm, cool, and collected for your next exam.

 How do I know if my testing anxiety is normal or excessive?

 It’s normal to feel a bit nervous before a big exam, but your nerves shouldn’t be debilitating.
 Clammy palms and a few jitters are normal – racing thoughts, nausea, and dizziness are not!
 If you’re unable to focus on the test because of your anxiety, it’s excessive.